Primary

 From a side plank, lower your hip toward the floor without touching, then raise it back to the starting position or slightly above.
 Control the dip—do not let gravity drop your hip.
 Squeeze your obliques to raise back up.
 Complete all reps on one side before switching.

-Want Side Plank Hip Dip in your program?
+See where Side Plank Hip Dip fits in your weekly plan

 Get into a side plank position.